lanl/vpic-kokkos/README.md

 between builds because Kokkos doesn't treat CMake as a first class citizen (set to change in early 2020)

+A reminder to GPU users, CUDA 10.2 does not support GCC 8 or newer.
+We recommend you use GCC 6 or 7.

 ### Manual Kokkos Install (more powerful, more effort)

 It is typical to maintain many different installs of Kokkos (CPU, older